 - Stable sleep schedule.
 Studies have found that insufficient sleep can precipitate manic episodes in bipolar patients.
 To keep symptoms and mood episodes to a minimum maintain a stable sleep schedule.
 It is also important to regulate darkness and light exposure as these throw off sleep-wake cycles and upset the sensitive biological clock in people with bipolar disorder.

 - Healthy diet.
-Recent research has found that omega-3 fatty acids may lessen the symptoms of bipolar disorder.
+Omega-3 fatty acids may lessen the symptoms of bipolar disorder.
 Weight gain is a common side effect of many bipolar medications, so it’s important to adopt healthy eating habits to manage your weight.
 Avoid caffeine, alcohol, and drugs as they can adversely interact with bipolar medications.

 - Social support network.
 Living with bipolar disorder can be challenging, and having a solid support system in place can make all the difference in your outlook and motivation.
 Participating in a bipolar disorder support group can give you the opportunity to share your experiences and learn from others.
-Support from loved ones also makes a huge difference.
+Support from loved ones also makes a huge difference, so reach out to your family and friends.
+They care about you and want to help.

 mood stabilizers for bipolar disorder.
 There are many things you can do to stabilize your mood.
 The way you live your life is just as important, if not more so, than the medication you take.
 Making healthy choices for yourself can make a huge difference in how you feel.
 Read Bipolar Support and Self-Help